Chris-Archive/MapNavigator/README.md

 ## Description
 This is an Android application that uses Google's map APIs to find the user's current location.
 The user can place markers on the map and the application will find and draw the shortest path between the user and the marker.

+Please note that due to emulation, the current location will always be Google's headquarters.
+Outside of emulation, it will be able to detect your location.

 ## Prerequisites
 [Android Studio](https://developer.android.com/studio) is required.
 - Android Studio SDK running on Android API 33.